How to Perform Email Scam Check

 How to Identify a Spam Email Vs. Scam

-There is no unified legal definition of spam email, but the term most commonly refers to unwanted messages sent in bulk.
+There is no unified definition of spam email, but the term most commonly refers to unwanted messages sent in bulk.
 They are often promotional or commercial in nature and are of little to no value to the recipient.

 Spam email may be annoying, but it’s not necessarily illegal.
 A spam email could be a marketing newsletter that you agreed to when you signed up for that company’s terms and conditions, for example.
 Find out here how to stop receiving these emails.